trishume/sympy-wiki-with-svn/GCI-2011-Landing.md

         $ git remote add github git@github.com:mynick/sympy.git

-2. Choose the task from a [list](https://docs.google.com/spreadsheet/ccc?key=0AiMKW-ZM-_fedFpSWm51VFBFZkdTRnh3WkhYRndSVXc), create git branch for it, and enter to it.
+2. Choose your task from the [task list](https://docs.google.com/spreadsheet/ccc?key=0AiMKW-ZM-_fedFpSWm51VFBFZkdTRnh3WkhYRndSVXc), create git branch for it, and enter to it.
 Creating a branch is the way to isolate your changes from the main stable state of the code(also called _master_).

-        $ git branch your_task_branch
+        $ git branch your_task_branch_name
-        $ git checkout your_task_branch
+        $ git checkout your_task_branch_name

 3. Do with the code whatever is needed to fix the task.